 Features of iOS 7 have already been leaked out by 9to5Mac in April and here we present some of the major ones:

-More gestures will be included to access information other than one finger swipe and a four finger swipe to pull-up the menu.
+- More gestures will be included to access information other than one finger swipe and a four finger swipe to pull-up the menu.
 A report from 9to5Mac adds that Apple will opt for AirDrop file-sharing service and a build in system level integration for sending media files to Flickr and Vimeo.

-Apple and Yahoo together will bring additional contents and services like Yahoo’s sports and news sites to Apple’s devices.
+- Apple and Yahoo together will bring additional contents and services like Yahoo’s sports and news sites to Apple’s devices.
 OS X 10.9, Apple’s operating system for Macs is also expected to be exposed at WWDC.
 Here are some major details from 9to5Mac:

-One of main feature will be inclusion of tabs to solve the problem of floating windows on the desktop.
+- One of main feature will be inclusion of tabs to solve the problem of floating windows on the desktop.
 It will also include Siri and integration of Apple Maps with full screen workable application along with new multi tasking features.

-It is expected that the company will update and introduce some new hardware as well in WWDC which are due since long time.
+- It is expected that the company will update and introduce some new hardware as well in WWDC which are due since long time.
 MacBook Pro and MacBook Air require up gradation in Display and FaceTime camera.
 The new version of Thunderbolt display and Apple’s Pandora-like Internet radio service, commonly referred to as iRadio are going to win hearts.
 Apple is making deals with

-Warner Music Group and Universal Music to make music a free ad-supported service for iOS devices.
+- Warner Music Group and Universal Music to make music a free ad-supported service for iOS devices.

-No new improvement in iCloud is on the agenda for Apple in WWDC meet, though the same needs to integrate storage and data-syncing tools into their applications.
+- No new improvement in iCloud is on the agenda for Apple in WWDC meet, though the same needs to integrate storage and data-syncing tools into their applications.
 New iPhone or iPad is also unlikely to be seen as Apple trusts on developers to work out on new versions of iOS software before it comes to limelight.

-Reports by 9to5Mac suggest that there will be no new iPad for WWDC this year as Apple’s Phil Schiller had introduced the iPad Mini in October.
+- Reports by 9to5Mac suggest that there will be no new iPad for WWDC this year as Apple’s Phil Schiller had introduced the iPad Mini in October.
 However, the casemaker Gumdrop Cases has already prepared a $59.99 protective cover for the next iPad to matches up with specifications.